Commonly Reported HVAC Problems:

 Copyright © 1997 Hannabery HVAC.
 All rights reserved.

-Outdoor unit won't come on:
+Outdoor unit won't come on, Outdoor unit not running:

 This is a very common problem, whether it's an air conditioner or a heat pump.
 And there are many things that can prevent the outdoor unit from starting, some of which can be quite serious.